Tory conference: Liz Truss will lose 45p tax rate vote, says Shapps

 He cited George Osborne's 2012 Budget - dubbed the "omnishambles" - as an example of when economic policies have been "quickly reversed".

 "And you know what?
 We went on to win the next election.
 So I mean this to be entirely helpful.
-There is a way through this."
+There is a way through this.
+But the way through isn't to put fingers in the ear."

 Instead of just "pushing on" with the 45p top rate cut, he said the government "needed to actually recognise that we're trying to do something here, which really isn't possible at this moment".